QUASI-DEV/www/md/faq.md

 ### I thought DAOs were fully automated, why do you call this a DAO?

-Slock.it GmbH is set on building a fully automated DAO, that is, the first proposal to the DAO will include an proposal relating to the continuous improvement of the DAO's own codebase.
+Slock.it UG is set on building a fully automated DAO, that is, the first proposal to the DAO will include an proposal relating to the continuous improvement of the DAO's own codebase.

 Version 1 of the DAO, while not fully automated is fully autonomous in the sense that the DAO token holders will be 100% in control of it and we as the code creators will have no influence over it.
 Thisl represents a considerably better process than a traditional 'crypto kickstarter'.
 Longer term, a Version 2 could see the percentage of transactions going back to the DAO to become dynamic and orchestrated by a narrow AI, lowering the fee as more Slocks are deployed, or raising it when in need of further funds - this effectively would automate the decentralized organization.
 Such a switch would however first require a vote by the DAO token holders.